kenzkeys/devopsfetch/README.md

 Feel free to fork this repository and contribute by submitting pull requests.
 Any improvements or suggestions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- The `tabulate` library for formatting output.
-- Various online resources and communities for their invaluable support and knowledge sharing.

----

 With **DevOpsFetch**, system monitoring and information retrieval become straightforward and efficient, allowing DevOps professionals to focus on what truly matters—maintaining and improving system performance and reliability.